paleovar/StateDependency/README.md

 Please report bugs to the authors (beatrice.ellerhoff(at)stud.uni-heidelberg.de, kira.rehfeld(at)uni-tuebingen.de).

-*Beatrice Ellerhoff and Kira Rehfeld, February 2022*
+*Beatrice Ellerhoff and Kira Rehfeld, April 2022*